eclipse-archived/smarthome/tools/static-code-analysis/README.md

 All of the used static code analysis tools have Java API for writing custom checks.

+Checkstyle API is easy to use and to implement checks for different file extensions and languages.
+Examples are included in the project.

 PMD extends this by giving the possibility to define a rule with the XPath syntax.
 PMD offers even more - a Rule Designer that speeds up the process of developing a new rule!
 See http://nullpointer.debashish.com/pmd-xpath-custom-rules.

-Examples of custom checks are implemented in the project.

 PMD rules with XPatch expressions are defined directly in the rule set (`src/main/resources/rulesets/pmd/xpath` folder.